 I adore the intimate and tactile nature of handmade textile work, especially its attractive textures.
 For me, a successful textile work is one that makes me want to reach out and touch it (even if I can’t).

-I mainly create highly textured stitched landscapes based on locations that provoke an emotional response – places that literally make me stop in my tracks.
-It can be an expansive view or a detail found on a local walk.
+I love to create highly textured stitched landscapes based on locations that provoke an emotional response – places that trigger strong memories, or locations that made me stop in my tracks.
+It can be an expansive view that has meaning to me or a detail found on a local walk.

-I’m also a keen gardener and plant lover, so just as in my garden, I enjoy building up layers, combinations and creating different microclimates in my art.
-As a result, my work is often quite abstract using vivid colours to express a powerful response to a place.
+I’m also a keen gardener and plant lover, so just as in my garden, I enjoy building up layers and combinations and creating different microclimates in my art.
+As a result, my work is often quite abstract, using vivid colours to express a powerful response to a place.

 Layer by layer

 I embrace the unpredictable results of painting directly onto my background fabric.
-Silk paints flow through the fabric and are great for blending.
+Silk paints or dye-based watercolours flow through the fabric.
 Sometimes, I’ll sprinkle salt onto the wet areas.
 This attracts the paint and adds variation to the intensity of colour.
-I rinse the background fabric and iron it to set the colour.

-Acrylic paint is good for making stronger marks, but it can make the material harder to stitch through.
+Acrylic paint is good for making stronger marks, but it can make the material harder to stitch through, so I mix it with fabric medium.
 I also use Derwent Inktense pencils to add colour details.

-In terms of fabric, I try to buy eco-friendly textiles, or I use what I already have at home.
-Sometimes I’ll piece sections of linen together to make them big enough to fit over a frame.
+In terms of fabric, I tend to use what I already have at home, whether it’s materials bought or gifted over the years, or recycled shirts and bed linen made of natural fabrics.
+In some cases I’ve pieced sections of linen together to make a canvas big enough to fit over a frame.

 Let the stitching begin

-I next start embroidering to add top layer detail and bind everything together.
+My stitching adds a top layer detail and binds everything together.
 I prefer to use stranded embroidery threads because of their versatility.
-I can select a thickness of thread to give the quality of line I am seeking, or mix threads of different colours.
+I can select a thickness of thread to give the quality of line I am seeking or mix threads of different colours.

-If I want a fine line, I use sewing machine thread.
-And for thicker lines I choose linen thread, or crewel wool for a softer line.
+If I want a really fine line, I use sewing machine thread.
+For thicker lines, I choose linen thread, or crewel wool for a softer line.

-I mostly use back stitch and stem stitch, with French knots, bullion knots and fly stitch dotted in.
-I’ve recently been playing with drizzle stitches which stand upright.
+I use a range of stitches, including back stitch and stem stitch, with French knots, bullion knots and fly stitch dotted in, or drizzle stitches, which stand upright.

-There is a glimpse of a horizon and land masses emerge from the depths of the ocean.
-The undulations and crinkles of the fabric add to the movement, as does the structure of the piece which I shaped into a wave.
+My abstract piece, Undersea, evolved through mark making and intuitive stitch.
+Surface stitches rise off the fabric, becoming mysterious algal shapes.
+Wiring holds the piece in a wave form.
+There is a glimpse of a horizon, and land masses emerge from the depths of the ocean.
+The undulations and crinkles of the fabric add to the movement, as does the wave structure.

 Stitching for peace of mind

-Embroidery helped to keep me going during a tough few years when I was suffering from fibroid-related health issues, depression and insomnia.
-It continues to give me a sense of balance and always lifts my moods.
+Embroidery helped to keep me going during a particularly tough few years when I was suffering from health issues, depression and insomnia.
+It continues to give me a sense of balance and always lifts my mood, so I try to sew regularly, even if just for a short time.

-I’ve been writing articles for several years.
+I joined the TextileArtist team as a writer in 2018.
 In 2020, my responsibilities grew to include producing Stitch Club workshop materials.
-I work closely with Charlotte, our content manager, and Luke, our video and image editor.
+I work closely with Charlotte, our content manager, and Luke, our video editor.

-Many members seek to combine ideas and techniques across the workshops, so I also want to ensure the workbooks provide a useful resource to return to for future projects.
+Many members seek to combine ideas and techniques across the workshops, so I want to make sure that the workbooks provide a useful resource to return to for future projects.

 Playing along with Stitch Club

-I treat Stitch Club as an opportunity for continual development of my skills.
-There are workshops I’ve not had time to try, but I’m still inspired and learn new processes by working on their production.
+Stitch Club also provides me with an opportunity for the continual development of my skills.
+I’m still inspired and learn new processes by working on their production and by taking part in many of them, too.

-As a curator for Stitch Club, I’m also always on the lookout for exciting new tutors.
+As the curator for Stitch Club, I’m also always on the lookout for exciting new tutors.
 I often check into the Stitch Club members’ area to see the work being produced.
-It’s a friendly online community, full of fabulous creations, and it’s always inspiring to see the variety of responses to each workshop.
+It’s a friendly online community, full of fabulous creations, and it’s always inspiring to see the variety of responses to each workshop and how members help and support each other.

-I’m particularly drawn to workshops that include paint and stitch, including those by Gwen Hedley, Monique Day-Wilde and Emily Notman.
-I love the spontaneity of mixed media approaches, and these workshops have helped me become more bold and open to experimentation.
+I’m particularly drawn to workshops that include paint and stitch, including those by Monique Day-Wilde and Amarjeet Nandhra.
+I love the spontaneity and bold results you get with mixed media approaches, and these workshops have helped me become more open to experimentation.

-Lastly, I’ve gained the confidence to tackle some portraits and figure work through Sue Stone and Joette Maue’s workshops, mostly as personal projects.
+I’ve even gained the confidence to tackle some portraits through Sue Stone and Joette Maue’s workshops, mostly as personal projects.
 I’m particularly fond of the piece I made of my daughter working on her school art portfolio during lockdown.
-That work is now framed and in pride of place in our shared art room.
+That work is now framed and in pride of place in my work room.

 7 comments